Irides-Chromium/compiler/simple-symbol/README.md

 *NOTE:* If one param has an implicit param, it means it operates on the current cell.
 If one param has an explicit param, it means the next byte *may* be parsed.
 Present means "need to be present".
 0 means no, 1 means yes, none means there is no explicit param.
 For the default value, "cell" means default cell, "none" means there is no explicit param, "no effect" means no default value, others are indicated as numbers.

+*NOTE2:* This form is showing the *most* situation, i.e. the situation that has the most parameters.

-## Registers (cells)
+## Cells

-The Simple-Symble language has 3 register types: the tape registers, one expression register and one pointer register.
+The Simple-Symble language has 3 cell types: the tape cells, one expression cell and one pointer cell.

+### Tape Cells
-The tape registers are just cells on the tapes.
+The tape cells are just cells on the tapes.
 There are 4 tapes in total, and 1024 cells on each tape.
 You can switch tapes using `~`.
 When feeding a parameter to it, it would switch to the number you specified, throw an error if the number is too large or too small, switch to the last tape if the number is -1.

+### Expression Cell
-The expression register is used when an expression enclosed in `()` is used.
+The expression cell is used when an expression enclosed in `()` is used.
 It is actually a tape of only 8 cells.
 The operators in the expression do their operations as normal, but instead of the tape cells, they operate on the expression cell.

+#### Return Type
+A ()-expression typically returns a **value**.
+The same as normal tapes, the value returned is the value where the pointer is at.
+But it can also return a tape of itself.
+At the beginning of a ()-expression, a `|`, which is a flag, can set the returned to the tape.

+#### Retaining the Expression Value
 And, the expression cell would keep its value until the next expression.
-In the next ()-expression (i.e. expression enclosed by `(` and `)`), an expression of `|` will hold the old expression value, and `\`` will hold the value of the old expression where the pointer was at.
+In the next ()-expression (i.e. expression enclosed by `(` and `)`), an expression of `|` will hold the old expression value, and ``` will hold the old expression value.

+Actually, always setting the expression is annoying.
+You can use the `!` flag to force the interpreter *not* set the expression.

+### Pointer Cell
-The pointer register is a read-only register, but its value changes if there is `<` or `>` operations.
+The pointer cell is a read-only cell, but its value changes if there is `<` or `>` operations.
 Its value can be retrived using `#` with no parameter.

-The tape registers are the ones where operations take place.
+The tape cells are the ones where operations take place.
 In the behaviour table above, the ones which has a implicit param operate on the value of the current cell.
-The value of any tape registers can be retrived using `$`, with a index specified.
-The value of the current register can be retrived using only `$`, or `$#`.
+The value of any tape cells can be retrived using `$`, with a index specified.
+The value of the current cell can be retrived using only `$`, or `$#`.

-## Other syntax
+## Other Syntax

 The Simple-Symble language uses a "binary-syntax": binary-parsing and binary-expression.
 Binary-expression means that an expression consists of two parts: the operator and an optional expression (as shown in the table above).
 The optional expression may be a single byte, or an expression enclosed by `(` and `)`.
 For a single-byte-expression, there are only a few bytes will work.
 For those which won't work, it is reserved for the next parsing and no syntax error comes out.
 This is called the "binary-parsing".
 A stand alone ()-expression (i.e. left from the last parsing) will have no meaning.
 Because there is no operation being operated (i.e. no operator with this expression was parsed).